SHARP VZ2000

 Background:

-He begged to have it repaired, at the time replacement boards were not available, though it appears this may have changed later.
-So, after removing all of the bar solder and repairing the circuit board along with the repair of damaged traces and components, I was able to restore it.
+He begged to have it repaired, at the time replacement boards were not available, though this may have changed later, given how easy it was to break this board.
+So, after removing all of the bar solder and repairing the circuit board, along with the repair of damaged traces and components, I was able to restore it.

-As you can imagine I never forgot that story and it's one of those stories that tech's tell each other about the crazy things customers do to their products.
+As you can imagine I never forgot that repair and it's one of those stories that tech's tell each other about the crazy things customers do to their products.

 Note: I've been told there may be some NOS boards out there!